 Your body gets rid of the potassium you eat by excreting it in your urine.
 When you have kidney disease, kidneys may not eliminate as much potassium as you need it to.
 Therefore, your body may have difficulty regulating the right amount of potassium that is safe for you to function properly.
 If the potassium in your blood increases to a dangerous level, you may experience symptoms such as irregular heartbeat, severe muscle weakness, numbness and tingling, paralysis or even sudden death.
 Eating a low potassium diet can be very important in lowering this risk.

-How much potassium do I need?
 In general, most experts believe that people with impaired kidney function should eat less than 2000mg of potassium per day.
 You should limit foods that are high in potassium.
 Your kidney doctor can help you decrease the potassium in your diet.
-A dietitian or nutritionist may be also help you plan your diet so you are getting the right amount of potassium.
+A dietitian or nutritionist may also help you plan your diet so you are getting the right amount of potassium.

 How to cut down on potassium